JuroOravec/crawlee-one/packages/crawlee-one/docs/features.md

 ## Extract data with AI.

 When you come across custom layouts or inconsistent markup, use an LLM to extract structured data from HTML.
 Use `extractWithLLM()` inside your scraper.
-Configure LLM with the `llmApiKey`, `llmProvider`, and `llmModel` actor inputs.
+Configure LLM through Actor inputs like `llmApiKey`, `llmProvider`, or `llmModel`.

 ```ts
 handler: async (ctx) => {